The annual Living History event at Bannack State Park will be held typically the third Full weekend in September.

 Thursday and Friday prior to the third full weekend in September are excellent days to schedule a school trip.

 Reservations are required for schools so please call to arrange a time for your school to participate.
-This event is free to Montana residents.
+This event is free to Montana residents who have paid their park fees through their vehicle registrations.
+Out of state vehicles pay a $6.00 park entrance fee.
+State Park Pass holders (free).

 For more information or to schedule a school visit please call the park at 406-834-3413.